What does it take to be a good listener?

 The ability to listen effectively is an essential component of leadership, but few leaders know just what it takes to become a better listener.
 You can improve your ability to lead effectively by learning the skills for active listening.

 Active listening involves paying attention, withholding judgment, reflecting, clarifying, summarizing and sharing.
 And each listening skill requires several techniques or behaviors.

-Let’s look at the six skills that Hoppe says contribute to an active listening repertoire:
+Let’s look at the 6 skills that Hoppe says contribute to an active listening repertoire:

-If you apply the six skills required for active listening, you will not only be known as a good listener.
-You will become a better leader as well.
+If you apply the 6 skills required for active listening, you will not only be known as a good listener, you will become a better leader as well.